 With a remote team, it becomes critical to track time.
 For employers, they like to know that the work they’re paying you for is still happening.
 For employees and contractors, it’s good to know when you’re done for the day but it’s always useful to know where your time is spent throughout the day.
 That way, you can adjust your schedule as needed.
 Over the years, we’ve tried several time tracking systems but Paymo opens in a new window is the most reliable and useful for us.
 It’s free for 1 person and $8.95/month for 2 or more.

 Have you ever had to go back into the office for a single file?
 Or been frustrated with sending a large file to a team member?
-Set up file sharing with either Google Drive, Microsoft’s One Drive or Dropbox.
+Set up file sharing with either Google Drive opens in a new window, Microsoft’s One Drive opens in a new window or Dropbox opens in a new window.
 With these solutions, you can sync files and folders across multiple computers and devices, and easily share files with others.
 Google Drive is free up to 15GB.
 OneDrive comes with Microsoft Office if you already have that.
 Dropbox has the most seamless syncing and easiest sharing.
 Although the free version of Dropbox includes 2gb of space, sign up for the $9.99 plan since you’ll get 2tb of space.

 Lastly, on the topic of online tools, we have to mention music.
 Having a good source of music can really make the difference.
-There’s many good options for listening and here’s a few you can check out: iTunes, Spotify, YouTube, Google Music, Pandora, and iHeart Radio.
+There’s many good options for listening and here’s a few you can check out: iTunes opens in a new window, Spotify opens in a new window, YouTube opens in a new window, Google Music opens in a new window, Pandora opens in a new window, and iHeart Radio opens in a new window.
 We enjoy YouTube the most and find the YouTube Premium subscription ($11.99/month) well worth it.

 Keeping focus and not going insane